 • Understand Social Media, which is becoming a very integral part of the online experience.
 Using social media, such as facebook, allows customers with the same needs and interests to join and collaborate through online forums, called “social networks.”
 These are very helpful as they can provide information you can collect and use to optimize the experience for your customer.
 Search engine optimization allows you to index this information and become higher in rankings by using keywords to increase the likelihood of your website or product or information coming up in a search.
 Using the information you glean from analysis to optimize your search will be important to attract new visitors to your website.

-Now that we have the actual science, our jobs have been made much easier.
+we have the actual science, our jobs have been made much easier.
 Understanding the customer across channels can be delivered through metric analysis and should guide and govern your decisions going forward.
 Prior to the inception of these analytic tools and feedback tools, there was a good deal of guesswork involved in making decisions as to which enhancements or new initiatives to deploy.
 There was very little evidence and proof of concept that could be shown quantifiably.
 But conversion is conversion and we can see this with absolute certainty across channels.

 Looking at this scientific information and making decisions for action based upon these metrics is your key to unlocking future positive ROI initiatives and should guide and govern your decision making for your channels.
 The same philosophy and set of tools can be used for content and commerce sites and needs to be shared with the greater enterprise so that consistency of efforts will be agreed upon and lessen the push pull and possibly conflicting prioritization within the IT Department, our next step of focus on the path towards successful cross channel development.